emanuelcasco/personal-blog/posts/en-US/structured-methodology-for-ai.md

       Use when sharing a merge request (mr) update in Slack.
 Keep the message concise and plain-text, and always include the MR title, link, and key changes.
 If it's a complex MR, append a "Review Focus" section with 1 to 3 areas to scrutinize.
 ```

-Now my workflow became: grab a persona file, grab a task file, combine them in my prompt.
+Now my workflow became: grab a persona file and a task file, combine them in my prompt.
 The AI responses became more consistent, more focused, and frankly, more useful.
 Check how the Persona file links to tasks, this way I can re-use the prompts/instructions I've created already.

-**The second lesson: Consistency comes from systematic personas, not ad-hoc instructions.**

 ## DRY.
 Encapsulate implementation details.